kempke28/Chat/README.md

 ## :cookie: Setting the project up

-Once cloned in the folder and opened, the first thing neet to be done is install the library with the command
+Once cloned in the folder, and opened, the first thing need to be done is install the library with the command

 ```bash
 npm install expo-cli --global
 ```

-Once that, is done firebase is the next thing in the list, Trying to configure the databe to be part of the project creating a new collection, some data of the firebase conoletion are needes to be fully oprationnal at the cloud.
+Once that, is done firebase is the next thing in the list, Trying to configure the database to be part of the project creating a new collection, some data of the firebase collection are needed to be fully operational at the cloud.
  Ex.

  ```python